 Prior Coursework

-With program approval, students may transfer no more than 6 credits of advanced graduate coursework from other institutions.
-These courses may not be used toward the Graduate School’s Minimum Graduate Residence Credit.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer up to 6 credits of advanced graduate coursework from other institutions.
+These courses may not be used toward the Graduate School’s minimum residence credit requirement.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students may count up to 6 credits of coursework numbered 400 or above taken as a UW–Madison Special student in lieu of or in combination with credits transferred from another institution or as a UW–Madison undergraduate.
-Coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer up to 6 credits of coursework numbered 400 or above taken as a University Special student.
+These credits are not allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 15 credits